Skip to content

 Source Angel

-Internal tooling, built from scratch against a very specific set of business rules.
+Internal business tooling built from scratch around a highly specific set of operational rules.

 Oct 2024 – Dec 2025